Microcontroller C programming

 Signed bytes

-From AVR-GCC ver3.2 there is no possible to pass char type variable or get result from functions.
+From AVR-GCC ver3.2, there is no possibility of passing a char type variable or getting results from functions.
 Always chat types are expanded to int type.

 char b;